vrodriguezf/artifacts-dev-demos/external-dataset-versioning/README.md

 $ python sim_collection_run.py col2 5000 8000
 ```

-# create a dataset artifact based
+# Create a new dataset artifact from a subset of your data library

 ```
 python create_dataset.py \